leegee/Mootools-Knob/README.md

 * `onTick`: fired as the knob is turned

-The `onTick` event is intended to allow the user to adjust the behaviour of the widget, using the following object fields:
+The `onTick` event is intended to allow the user to adjust the behaviour of the widget, and to allow this widget to affect other objects, using the following object fields:

 * `x` and `y` represent the position of the mouse curosr relative to the knob
-* `movement`  contains the greater of these two,
+* `movement`  contains the greater of these two
-* `value` contains the previous value incremented by `movement` multiplied by the value of the `scale` option (*this.options.scale*).
+* `value` contains the calculated value of the knob
-* `degrees` contains the amount by which the knob will be rotated, and can be set in accordance with the values accepted by the CSS3 Transform/rotate property (0-360, afik)
+* `degrees` contains the amount by which the knob will be rotated, after `onTick` has returned, and can be set in accordance with the value in degrees, as accepted by the CSS3 Transform/rotate property.

-The `onTick` event could just be used to update a text display field.

 Public Methods
 --------------